practicalli/clojure-web-services/introduction.md

 ![Practicalli Clojure WebApps book banner](/images/practicalli-clojurewebapps-book-banner.png)

-A guide to developing server-side web applications and API's from the ground up using [Clojure](http://clojure.org), aiming for a simple and clean design using functional programming concepts.
-Libraries are used to provide common features and alternative libraries are discussed.
+A guide to developing server-side web services and API's from the ground up using [Clojure](http://clojure.org), aiming for a simple and clean design using functional programming concepts.

+A REPL Driven development workflow provides a fast feeback loop, showing how the code works as its being written.

-Relevant theory and background reading is included, however, the focus of this guide is for you to build projects and experiment.
+Relevant theory and background reading is included whilst keeping the practical focus of this guide on build projects and experimenting with the code.

 ## Clojure CLI and deps.edn
 Projects are created and configure using Clojure CLI tools, using `deps.edn` for configuration.
 Older content uses Leinigen for project configuration.